The Klio Server v0.0.15

 The same encryption key used for base backups encrypts the WAL files, ensuring a unified security model across all backup artifacts.

-Encryption Password Rotation
+Encryption Credential Rotation

 Tip